Deece Unveils AI-powered Platform Transforming How Marketers Brief Campaigns

 - Marketers can incorporate relevant effectiveness case studies into briefs, giving agency partners proven examples to inform and inspire their work.

 Despite being powered by AI, human expertise remains central to Deece.
-Shaped by the Deece team's decades of experience on both the agency and brand side, including work with Unilever, Mastercard, Ford and PepsiCo, the platform is designed to support, educate and empower marketers.
+Shaped by the Deece team's decades of experience on both the agency and brand side, including work with DP World, Etihad, Unilever and Visa, the platform is designed to support, educate and empower marketers.

 Taaffe said the team set out to solve challenges experienced by marketers and agencies.